9 Amazing Spanish Novels for Beginners

 While not a Spanish novel, this is a classic that everyone should read at some time in their lives.
 So why not take care of two birds with one stone?
 The Spanish translation is excellent, and it is ideal for novices who want to practice.
 Sentences are brief and straightforward, and the terminology is simple yet effective.

 The plot revolves around a pilot trapped when his jet crashes in the Sahara.
 He encounters a small child known as the Little Prince there.
-The pilot learns from the tiny prince that he is a little astroid and has been traveling to numerous worlds.
+The pilot learns from the tiny prince that he is a little asteroid and has been traveling to numerous worlds.
 It’s a beautiful story that emphasizes the power of imagination.

 “Cuentos de la selva” (Tales of the Jungle) by Horacio Quiroga